About China Matters Events

 China Matters hosts biannual national meetings to bring together a diverse set of senior representatives from government, business and academia – Australians who are affected by China’s rise in one way or another.
 Each national meeting will address a few of the difficult challenges that China’s rise poses for Australia, spanning geopolitics, society and economics.
 Our aim is to formulate recommendations to strengthen Australian policy toward China.

-China Matters also hosts a series of China policy dinners and roundtables.
+China Matters also hosts China policy dinners and roundtables.
 These provide a platform for a handful of senior figures from business and government to discuss specific aspects of Australia-China relations in an informal, closed-door setting.

 The China Matters Young Professionals project hosts a series of events specifically for young professionals, aged 35 or under, from business and the public service.
 The biannual national meeting emulates our flagship event for senior policymakers and business executives, the China Matters National Meeting.
 There will be a number of smaller events throughout the year designed to maintain an ongoing dialogue between our Young Professionals alumni.
 Please see our Young Professionals page for more details.